benblack769/benblack769.github.io/posts/learnings/dataset_theory.md

 priority: 1
 ---

 ## Introduction to Dataset Analysis

-Concepts in model analysis, such as overfitting and underfitting are often discussed in machine learning.
-However, less well understood are the dataset-side equivalents of these: *overdetermined* and *underdetermined* datasets, as coherent concepts worthy of analysis prior to learning models.
+Before ~2014, most analysis of machine learning systems focused on modeling decisions, and their resulting problematic underfitting or overfitting behaviors.
+However, with deep learning the models become so powerful that they can fit to any dataset, and the structure and problems of the dataset starts to matter much more than the structure and problems of the model.

+In particular, datasets have little-discussed, but very important corollaries to overfitting and underfitting: *overdetermined* and *underdetermined* datasets.
 I'll be discussing this mis-behavior, how to identify it in your datasets, and quickly review some techniques to solve this behavior.

 ### Underdetermination